How to Run VBA Code in Access Without Errors?- (Quick Guide)

 • This will open the VBA editor.

-As you can see in the figure that there are several parts in this VBA editor.
-So, let’s discuss about each section in detail:
+As you can see in the figure, this VBA editor has several parts.
+So, let’s discuss each section in detail:

-• the upper left corner is called Project Window.
-This contains listing of all the elements and modules defined in the database.
+• The upper left corner is called Project Window.
+This contains a list of all the elements and modules defined in the database.

-• At the screen bottom, there is an immediate window.
+• At the bottom, there is an immediate window.
 Here you can test your procedure parts meanwhile the development.
-Other than it can also be used for getting immediate result of various commands.
-Immediate window is very useful during testing and debugging procedure.
+Other than it can also be used for getting immediate results of various commands.
+The immediate window is very useful during testing and debugging procedures.

 Benefits Of Using VBA Code In Access:

-Here are some basic reasons why you need to use MS Access VBA code areas follows.
+Here are some basic reasons why you need to use MS Access VBA code areas as follows.

 1. Manage smaller re-usable procedures (globally)